chris-gam/Raspberry-Digital-Signage/README.md

 cd ~/Desktop/scripts
 ./blank_gap_script.sh
 ```
-As you can see there is still the delay between the videos but instead of seeing the desktop anytime a new video starts you now see a black screen.
+As you can see there is still the delay between the videos, but instead of seeing the desktop anytime a new video starts, you now see a black screen.

-I chose the <b>Method 1</b> because of the really small gap even though I will need to merge my videos into one.
+I chose the <b>Method 1</b> because of the really small gap, even though I will need to merge my videos into one.

 <h2>Run on system startup</h2>